jsdelivrbot/AEA1/CV Tim Gijsbers.md

 Personal Profile
 ---------

-Currently I am a student in his third year of Economics at Tilburg University.
+Currently I am a student in his master of Economics at Tilburg University.
 Besides my study I try to keep myself occupied with a lot of different projects and activities.
 When I join a project or activity, I always give myself for 100%, and I also expect this from others.
 While I prefer team assignments, I have no problems to work independently for longer periods of time.

 When presented with a problem I am quite analytic.
 I see cause and effect relations quite fast and I like a challenge.
 This could be a complex societal problem or a more economic focused assignment that does not really matter for me.
 I like both types of challenges.